sadikkuzu-mba/pyjira/JQLs_for_AFP.md

 * _assignee in (..analyst users one by one..)_

 :+1: :sparkles: :tada: :rocket: :metal: :octocat: <br/>
-:copyright: :two: :zero: :one: :seven:
+:copyright: :two: :zero: :one: :eight: